 Ha Long Bay has more than 1000 islands with beautiful rock formations.
 Some of the most popular are the Stone Dog Islet, Incense Burner Islet, Fighting Cock Islet – a symbol of Ha Long Bay.
 It’s one of the most exciting backpacking Vietnam stops of your trip.

 Take a day tour to explore the bay.
 The Sung Sot Cave is usually the first stop.
 It is the biggest cave found in the bay.
-Next, you can experience a trip to Luon Cave via bamboo boat or kayaking.
+Next, you can experience a trip to Luon Cave via bamboo boat or kayaking, or go snorkeling in the crystal-clear waters of the bay.
 There are also monkeys in the area.
 Delicious Vietnamese food is served during lunch.
 Jump to Titop Island after for a proper finish of the day.

 Roneth / The Fickle Feet